 Side Effects of Xolair

 Xolair is not without side effects, ranging from mild to severe, and even life-threatening.
-Post-marketing reports showed that a severe allergic reaction called anaphylaxis can occur after receiving Xolair, following just one dose or many doses.
-It can also occur immediately after receiving the injection, or days later.
+Anaphylaxis can occur after one dose or many doses.
+It can also occur immediately after receiving the injection or days later.
 If not immediately treated, anaphylaxis can be deadly.
-Additionally, a five-year safety study evaluated by the FDA found that patients who received Xolair injections had a slightly increased risk of problems involving the heart and blood vessels in the brain.
+The FDA reviewed a study that found Xolair patients had a slightly increased risk of problems involving the heart and blood vessels in the brain.